jbock-java/jbock/README.md

 ````

-In addition to `parseOrExit`, the generated parser has a basic `parse` method
+In addition to `parseOrExit`, the generated parser has a basic and side-effect free `parse` method.
-that you can build upon to fine-tune the help and error messages for your users.
+This can be used to fine-tune the help and error messages for your users.

 ### Standard types